esphome/esphome-docs/components/lvgl.rst

 At the highest level of the LVGL object hierarchy is the display (represented by the hardware driver).
 A display can have one or more pages associated with it.
 Each page contains a hierarchy of objects for graphical widgets representing a layout to be presented on the display.

-The following configuration options apply to the main ``lvgl`` component, in order to establish the principal operating conditions.
+The following configuration variables apply to the main ``lvgl`` component, in order to establish the principal operating conditions.
 Some :ref:`styling options <lvgl-theme>` can be set at this level too, but only for inheritance purposes.

-**Configuration options:**
+**Configuration variables:**

 - **displays** (**Required**, list): A list of displays where LVGL should perform rendering based on its configuration:
     - **display_id** (**Required**, :ref:`config-id`): The ID of a display configuration.